-A new vehicle crossing or existing vehicle crossing that changes in character, intensity, or scale of use to a site, across the "Shopping Frontage" shall be a restricted-discretionary activity.
+A new vehicle crossing or existing vehicle crossing that changes in character, intensity, or scale of use to a site, across the specified "Shopping Frontage" shall be a restricted-discretionary activity.

-Council's discretion is restricted to the following matters when considering an application for resource consent under this rule:
+The Council's discretion is restricted to the following matters when considering an application for resource consent under this rule:

-- Whether access can be gained to the site through an alternative route that does not cross the "Shopping Frontage". - The intensity of development on the site i.e. whether the Floor Area Ratio (FAR) exceeds 1; - Effects on pedestrian safety and amenity having regard to the particular location and the nature of the activity; - Effects on the function, safety, and efficiency of the transport network including the adequacy of loading facilities to service the intended development, and off-site parking where provided for. - Effects on the character of the street and the streetscape; - The matters addressed in, and recommendations of an ITA if required (see Rule 9.1.6); - Technical advice provided by Council as road controlling authority and/or the NZ Transport Agency where the access affects the state highway network. - (ii) Matters in respect of which conditions can be imposed
+- Whether access can be gained to the site through an alternative route that does not cross the specified "Shopping Frontage". - Whether there is a net increase in the supply of car parking when the number of on-site parking spaces served by the vehicle crossing is compared to the loss of public parking spaces at the road frontage as a result of the formation of the vehicle crossing; - The intensity of development on the site i.e. whether the Floor Area Ratio (FAR) exceeds 1; - Effects on pedestrian safety and amenity having regard to the particular location and the nature of the activity; - Effects on the function, safety, and efficiency of the transport network; - Effects on the character of the street and the streetscape; - Any matters identified by Council as road controlling authority and/or NZTA where the access affects the state highway network. - (ii) Matters in respect of which conditions can be imposed

-Where consent is granted, Council may impose conditions to require a net increase in the supply of parking spaces except for within the Residential, Business and Industrial zones in Matamata,

-Morrinsville, and Te Aroha, and measures to avoid, remedy, or mitigate adverse effects on the function, safety, and efficiency of the transport network, pedestrian safety, and the character of the street.
+Where consent is granted, the Council may impose conditions to require a net increase in the supply of parking spaces, and measures to avoid, remedy, or mitigate adverse effects on the function, safety, and efficiency of the transport network, pedestrian safety, and the character of the street.

-- (viii) General access standards (all roads) - (a) Performance standards
+(viii) General access standards (all roads)